 06 Nov In heaven: the tasting menu at Central in Lima

-I flew across an ocean and a continent to eat at Central, one of the world’s top 4 restaurants.
-And the experience was worth every single penny and every single minute of my journey.
+I flew across an ocean and a continent to eat at Central, eight years before it was named as the World’s Best Restaurant in 2023.
+I could have told you back then that it was.
+The experience was worth every single penny and every single minute of my journey.

 The restaurant’s world-famous chef Virgilio Martínez (right in the featured picture) takes diners on a gastronomic tour of the diverse ecosystems of his home country Peru, from Pacific coastal shores to the high Andes and the depths of the Amazon jungle.

 So this was my experience, back in 2015, when I ordered the Alturas Mater Tasting Menu of 16 courses.
 Fast forward to 2023, and Central still has a similar menu, and the concept is still the same.

 Central’s Alturas Mater Tasting Menu is made up of 16 courses.
 The produce is grown, foraged or raised from altitudes starting at 20 metres below sea level and rising to 4,100 metres, so that’s up to 13,500 feet.
 Like the Incas, Virgilio perceives land on a vertical rather than a horizontal plane.

 I was so overwhelmed by the experience that, once the last course was finished and a few final chats ended, I took a taxi back to where I was staying, retreated to my bed, at 4.30 in the afternoon, and did not surface again until 8 the next morning.
 I needed to ‘integrate’ the experience, as my kundalini yoga teacher would say.

 Central occupies a modern building in a quiet street in the Barranco district of Lima, a few minutes’ walk from the seafront.
 It even has its own rooftop garden for herbs and spices.